Siragon/android-doc-odm/markdown/customization.md

 ###Bootloader Splashscreen Customization
 The boot logo of the SoC when the kernel initialize.
+Example to use SoC logo:

+Mediatek:

 ![](/android-doc-odm/res/mediatek.jpg)

+Allwinner A31:

 ![](/android-doc-odm/res/a31.jpg)

+Note: Always use black background.

 ###Android Boot Screen Customization
 At startup, Android displays a splashscreen image while booting the device.
 Do the following to modify the default splash screen: